KylieNCook/players-forge/Deliverables/implementation.md

 ## 8. Look & Feel
+The website was made with the desire to make it look pleasant, unlike many gamer oriented websites that overdo it with the color pallates.
+Our website was made with simplicity in mind, and to make the experience of finding your favorite mod as easy as possible.
+We did not want to implement the obnoxious neon color, and overcomplicated search menus.

 ## 9. Lessons Learned
 We learned that we can make a nice front-end design for a website using simple knowledge of HTML and CSS.
 For our next release, we must incorporate some back-end code for our database.